 Also, it is likely that the census required by the Romans, which is mentioned in Luke 2:1-7, was during mild weather, so travel would not have been hindered by severe weather.

 Furthermore, a footnote to Luke 23:44 in the New International Version of the Bible (the NIV) states that Luke used the Jewish method of time to designate the hours during Jesus Christ’s crucifixion, stating, “It was now about the sixth hour, and darkness came over the whole land until the ninth hour.”

 Thus, most of the evidence indicates that Luke used the Jewish systems for determining dates and times.
-Therefore, based upon the Gospel of Luke, it seems likely that Jesus was born sometime in June, rather than in December.
+Therefore, based upon the Gospel of Luke, it seems likely that Jesus Christ was born sometime in June, rather than in December.

 However, Luke 1:24-26 and 36 make a June birth date for Jesus less certain.
 These verses immediately follow a narrative about an angel appearing to the husband of Elizabeth, a relative of Mary, who subsequently became Jesus’ mother.
 The mention of “the sixth month” in verse 26 could refer to the sixth month of Elizabeth’s pregnancy, rather than to a specific calendar month.
 Verse 36 seems to confirm that this is indeed the case.
 Therefore, Jesus may have been born in a month other than either June or December.

 It is our belief that the month when Jesus Christ was born does not matter.
 What is important is not only that Jesus was born, but also that He died to atone for the sins of mankind, and that He was resurrected after three days, thereby proving that He is the Son of God and that He has ultimate power over death.